Blog

 The data is yours.
 We have no need for it.
 And while we offer an arrangement of tools in our web portal, we understand that some users may need to download the data, analyse it in a third party application or supply it to a client or project team.

 Through the STA logger web portal, you can download this raw point information to .csv file.
 A .csv (or comma separated values) file can be opened by spreadsheet applications such as Google Sheets and Microsoft Excel.
-From there it can also be imported into a desktop GIS application.
+This is an easy to manage, interchangeable format because from there it can also be imported into a desktop GIS application or converted into a spatial file like a shapefile using an online converter.

 Private Contractors